gururaj-s/mirage/README.md

 ### Steps for Gem5 Evaluation
-Here you will recreate results in Appendix-B: *Fig-15*, by executing the following steps:
+Here you will recreate results in Appendix-B(Fig-15), by executing the following steps:
 - **Compile Gem5:** `cd perf_analysis/gem5 ; scons -j50 build/X86/gem5.opt`
 - **Set Paths** in `scripts/env.sh`.
 You will set the following :
     - `GEM5_PATH`: the full path of the gem5 directory (current directory).